ZedCode/how-to-golang-tdd/index.md

 ### Adding POST Requests

-The first test I'll add is just a `POST` request to the main function.
-It should be fine to add this as we should get a method not allowed response as we did not bind `/` to a handler that supports `POST` requests in the `server.go` file.
+The first test I'll add is just a `POST` request to the default handler function.
+It should be fine to add this as I should get a method not allowed response because I did not bind `/` to a handler that supports `POST` requests in the `server.go` file.
 To test that, I've updated the tests struct in the `TestIndexHandler` function as follows:

 ```golang
     tests := []unitTestData{